MicrosoftDocs/visualstudio-docs/mac/refactoring.md

  ![Renaming and identifier](media/refactoring-renaming2.png)

-## Context Actions
+## Context actions

-Context Actions allow you to inspect any C# code, and see all possible refactoring options.
+Context actions allow you to inspect any C# code, and see all possible refactoring options.

-The **Resolve** and **Refactor** context items are combined into a single *Quick Fix…* item that will provide you with all the available Context Actions:
+The **Resolve** and **Refactor** context items are combined into a single *Quick Fix…* item that will provide you with all the available Context actions:

 ![Display Context Items](media/refactoring-context-action.png)